supervisely/docs/data-organization/import/import/supported-formats-images/multiview.md

 pip install supervisely
 ```

-You can learn more about it in our [Developer Portal](https://developer.supervisely.com/getting-started/python-sdk-tutorials/images/multiview-images), but here we'll just show how you can upload your multi-view images with just a few lines of code.
+You can learn more about it in our [Developer Portal](https://developer.supervisely.com/getting-started/python-sdk-tutorials/images/multiview-images), but here we'll just give you a quick examples of how you can get started with multi-view images.

+### Upload multi-view images

+The following code snippets demonstrate how you can upload your multi-view images with just a few lines of code.

 ```python
 # enable multi-view display in project settings